somnambulist-tech/project-manager/readme.md

 ## Setup

 Grab the phar archive and copy it to `/usr/local/bin` or add it to your path.
 Symlink the phar to `spm` or a.n.other name.
+Be sure to verify the SHA checksum with the ones in the release checksums text file.

-Run: `spm init` to create the standard configurtion (see later).
+Run: `spm init` to create the standard configuration (see later).

 Or: